unimib-datAI/marl-dfaas/README.md

 module is not installed by default in Ubuntu, it must be installed using `sudo apt install python3.12-venv`.

-The complete list of Python dependencies can be found in the requirements.txt and requirements.base.txt files.
-However, the most important dependencies are:
+To run the experiments, the dependencies are:

 * [Ray RLlib](https://docs.ray.io/en/releases-2.40.0/rllib/):
   this is a reinforcement learning library used to define the DFaaS custom